-Carp (including bighead, common and grass), eels, flathead catfish, American shad (Delaware River only), gizzard shad, snakeheads and suckers or hybrids of these species—may be taken at any time by use of a bow and arrow (with a line attached to the arrow) when in possession of a valid fishing license.
+Carp (including bighead, common, grass), eels, flathead catfish, American shad (Delaware River only), gizzard shad, snakeheads and suckers or hybrids of these species—may be taken at any time by use of a bow and arrow (with a line attached to the arrow) when in possession of a valid fishing license.
 Crossbows may be used when bowfishing except for Greenwood Lake.
-Crossbows must have a stock length of at least 25 inches, a minimum draw pull weight of 75 pounds and a working safety.
+Crossbows must have a stock length of at least 25 inches, a minimum draw weight of 75 pounds and a working safety.
 Crossbows must be uncocked during transport or when not actively fishing.
 They may not be permanently mounted.
-Anglers should be aware that some municipalities have banned the discharge of bow and arrow, tethered arrow or not.
-As such, anglers are strongly urged to check with the waterbody owner and/or individual municipality prior to engaging in bowfishing.
-See regulations for the Delaware River and Greenwood Lake, Delaware River.
+NOTE: some municipalities have banned the discharge of bow and arrow, tethered arrow or not.
+As such, anglers are strongly urged to check with the waterbody owner and/or municipality prior to engaging in bowfishing.
+See Delaware River Regulations and Greenwood Lake Regulations.

-It is illegal to fish or attempt to catch or kill fish by any manner or means in any waters for which the Director of the Division of Fish and Wildlife, upon approval by the Fish and Game Council, issues an emergency closure notice.
+It is illegal to fish or attempt to catch or kill fish by any manner or means in any waters for which the Assistant Commissioner of NJDEP Fish & Wildlife, upon approval by the Fish and Game Council, issues an emergency closure notice.
 Such notification is effective and/or rescinded immediately upon public notification.
-Emergency closures shall be based upon imminent threat to the well-being of the fishery resources, and/or its users, and may include any exceptions to the total ban of fishing that the Director deems practical.
+Emergency closures shall be based upon imminent threat to the well-being of the fishery resources, and/or its users, and may include any exceptions to the total ban of fishing that the Assistant Commissioner deems practical.

 No more than five devices per person may be used when fishing through the ice.
-The devices that may be used are:
+Legal devices include:

 - An artificial jigging lure with a combination of the hook limitations described in 2 and 3 above.